Fine-grained Image-to-Image Transformation towards Visual Recognition

 In this section, we evaluate the identity preservation ability of each generative model on both CompCars and Multi-PIE datasets.
 On each dataset, we first train each model on the whole auxiliary set to learn the viewpoint transformation.
 We also train a Resnet18 \cite{he2016deep} model on the auxiliary set, then use its features of the last pooling layer as the representation for identity classification experiments.

-On CompCars dataset, we select $N_c$ car models from all the $296$ classes in the standard set, and choose all the images in the selected $N_c$ classes to form the dataset on which the classification experiment will be conducted.
-We randomly split the selected dataset as train and test sets with the ratio $8:2$.
-Note that the train and test set contain images from all the $N_c$ classes.
+On CompCars dataset, we select $N_c$ car models from all the $296$ classes in the standard set and choose all the images in the selected $N_c$ classes to form the dataset on which the classification experiment will be conducted.
+We randomly split the selected dataset as train and test sets with a ratio of $8:2$.
+Note that the train and test sets contain images from all the $N_c$ classes.
 We train a KNN classifier on the train set with the Resnet18 model as the feature extractor.
-Following that, for each image in the test set, we transform it with the generative model which outputs 5 images, one per specific target viewpoint.
+Following that, for each image in the test set, we transform it with the generative model, which outputs five images, one per specific target viewpoint.
 We then use the KNN classifier to classify all the generated images and report the top-1 and top-5 accuracies of each model.
-We choose the KNN classifier as it is parameter free, so that it can straightforwardly reveal the separability of the generated samples.
+We choose the KNN classifier because it is parameter-free so that it can directly reveal the separability of the generated samples.

 Fig. \ref{fig:knn_acc} shows the results of each model.
 We select $N_c$ to be $20$, $50$, $80$, $120$ and $200$.
 Our full model with both CNC and AIM significantly outperforms the existing models by a large margin (over \textbf{5\%} accuracy gain under all settings), showing that our model can better preserve the identity of the generated images.